Universal Health Services

-“We selected Goliath Technologies because their end user experience monitoring and management supports Cerner and identifies systems degrading before end user physicians are impacted.
-We do over 15,000 Cerner application test launches per day.
+“We selected Goliath Technologies because their end user experience monitoring and management supports Cerner and identifies systems degrading before physicians and patients are impacted.
+We do more than 15,000 Cerner application test launches per day.
 This early warning system coupled with enhanced performance data and analysis puts us in a better position to collaborate with Cerner to resolve issues.”

-There Were Two Key Challenges Specific to UHS:
+There Were Two Key Challenges Faced by UHS:

 It tests the entire Citrix and Cerner delivery infrastructure to ensure that both Citrix and Cerner will launch when clinicians and healthcare workers attempt to access their applications.
 The Application Availability Monitor may be deployed with or without the intelligent agent deployed on the Cerner XenApp servers.
 At UHS, the Goliath Application Availability Monitor was deployed at over 30 acute care facilities across the United States.
 At each facility, the Application Availability launch client is installed and configured on two physical workstations at each location.
 The Application Availability Monitor launches are configured to connect to the Cerner-hosted data center every 30 minutes, following the same network path as an everyday user.